 Active trust suggests that trust is ongoing, requiring continuous reproduction even once established (Möllering, 2006, 2013).
 For Giddens (1990), this reconstitution of trust is particularly important in contexts of late modernity which are inheritably unstable.
-According to Luhmann (1988, 2017), active trust always requires a process of familiarization where actors "reintroduce the unfamiliar into the familiar" (1988:95) because "trust is only possible in a familiar world" (2017:23).
-Child and Möllering's (2003) empirical application of active trust shows how foreign managers developed trust with local Chinese operators through familiarization by engaging in three active trust strategies: establishing personal rapport with Chinese staff, recruiting managers locally, and importing familiar practices and standards from their own context.
-Further, Grimpe (2019:104) highlights the importance of contextualization practices for reproducing the familiar, conceptualizing active trust as "trustors' ongoing (re)creations of relevant context".
-Relatedly, Kasten (2018) proposes that the maintenance of identification-based trust requires ongoing trustful behavior that reaffirms the socio-emotional foundation of the relationship.
+According to Luhmann, active trust always requires a process of familiarization where actors 'reintroduce the unfamiliar into the familiar' (Luhmann, 1988, p.
+95) because 'trust is only possible in a familiar world' (Luhmann, 2017, p.
+23).
+Child and Möllering's (2003) empirical application of active trust shows how foreign managers developed trust with local operators through familiarization by engaging in three active trust strategies: establishing personal rapport with local staff, recruiting managers locally, and importing familiar practices and standards from their own context.
+Further, Grimpe (2019, p.
+104) highlights the importance of contextualization practices for reproducing the familiar, conceptualizing active trust as 'trustors' ongoing (re)creations of relevant context'.
+Relatedly, Kasten (2018) proposes that the maintenance of identification-based trust requires ongoing trustful behaviour that reaffirms the socio-emotional foundation of the relationship.